-The sound level, intensity level, or decibel level is a measure of the relative intensity of a sound and formulated as below \[\beta=10\log\left(\frac{I}{I_0}\right) \] where $I_0=1\times 10^{-12}\,\rm W/m^2$ is the sound intensity at the hearing threshold, called reference intensity.
+The sound level, intensity level, or decibel level is a measure of the relative intensity of a sound.
+It is formulated as follows: \[\beta=10\log\left(\frac{I}{I_0}\right) \] where $I_0=1\times 10^{-12}\,\rm W/m^2$ is the sound intensity at the hearing threshold, commonly referred to as the reference intensity.

 Problem (1): The intensity of a sound is $1.5\times 10^{-6}\,\rm W/m^2$.